kukabi/HSoM/README.md

 8. **OPTIONAL** You can also use [stack](https://docs.haskellstack.org/en/stable/README/), a tool to create, build, test and run Haskell projects.
 It also manages the dependency packages.
 I personally like it and find it easy to build and run my projects with it.
 You can install it following the directions in the `stack` [README file](https://docs.haskellstack.org/en/stable/README/).

-    1. Create a new project with the command `stack new euterpea-stack-test`.
+    1. Create a new project with the command `stack new euterpea-stack-example`.
 You can find the example project in the root folder of this repository.

     2. Edit `package.yaml` in the project directory and add Euterpea as a dependency: